erkin/ponysay/README.md

 Spanish and Turkish manuals are also available: `man -L es 6 ponysay` and `man -L tr 6 ponysay` respectively.

 #### Arch Linux
 The package is in the official repositories as `community/ponysay`.
-A Git version is also present, named `ponysay-git` in AUR.
+A Git version is also present, named `ponysay-git` in AUR thanks to an upstream.

 #### Chakra
-A git version of the package is available as `ponysay-git` in CCR, alongside a stable package called `ponysay`.
+A git version of the package is available as `ponysay-git` in CCR, alongside a stable package called `ponysay` thanks to an upstream.

 #### Debian GNU/Linux
-Debian packages can be found [here](http://www.vcheng.org/ponysay/).
+Debian packages thanks to 'vcheng' can be found [here](http://www.vcheng.org/ponysay/).

 #### Docker
-Running ponysay on [Docker](https://hub.docker.com/r/mpepping/ponysay/) is a easy as:
+Running ponysay on [Docker](https://hub.docker.com/r/mpepping/ponysay/) thanks to 'mpepping' is a easy as:

 ```
 docker run -ti --rm mpepping/ponysay --help